duriandurino/duriandurino/README.md

 - 👋 Hi, I’m Adrian C. Alejandrino
 - 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning Data Structures
+- 🌱 I’m currently learning how to code
 - 📫 How to reach me ...(no, you can't)

 ###